SED-EEW/SED-EEW-SeisComP-contributions/doc/templates/index.rst

   of `scenvelope`, `scvsmag`, and `scvsmaglog`.
 - 2020, SeisComP v4.0.0: Licence for the VS modules changed from `SED Public License for Seiscomp Contributions`_ to `GNU Affero General Public License`_.
-- 2021: FinDer added to the SED-ETHZ SeisComP EEW package, modules repackaged, from  SeisComP v4.6.0 in the `SED-ETHZ EEW SeisComP contributions package`_.
+- 2021: FinDer added to the ETHZ-SED SeisComP EEW package, modules repackaged, from  SeisComP v4.6.0 in the `ETHZ-SED SeisComP EEW contributions package`_.
 Key
   changes:

   1. `scfinder` module added.